zhangwanyue/sootWithLibs/README.md

 this project is cloned from develop branch in 2018/1/18, the version of it is 3.0.0-SNAPSHOT(the version can be found in pom.xml)

-you can also download 3.0.0-SNAPSHOT.jar from nexus repository(see the location below).
+you can also download 3.0.0-SNAPSHOT.jar from nexus repository(see the downloaded link below).

 ### dependent jars: